rickardnorlander/klister-lang/README.md

 Very incomplete

 * Parsing: There is a working parser.
 But it's quite fragile and intolerant of whitespace.
 This will be relaxed.
 * Command line arguments.
-At the moment the interpreter runs a hard coded script and does not pass command line arguments to it.
+Scripts cannot yet take command line arguments.
 * Types.
 C-strings and ints kind of work.
 The type system will be completely overhauled but the result will still likely be fairly basic.
 * AST.
 Decent progress.
 A few things left to model.
 * C-imports.
 Very experimental.
 Might be extended or removed.